FolkComputer/folk/README.md

         sudo useradd -m folk; sudo passwd folk;
         for group in adm dialout cdrom sudo audio video plugdev games users input tty render netdev lpadmin gpio i2c spi; do sudo usermod -a -G $group folk; done; groups folk

-   (If you get errors from usermod like `group 'gpio' does not exist`, try running again omitting the groups that don't exist from the command.)

 1. `sudo apt update`

 1. Set up OpenSSH server if needed; connect to network.
 To ssh into